ILIKEFUUD/CHSGardenPi/README.md

 Obviously the pi program you wrote won't be useful if you always had to log in and run the program from a computer's shell/PuTTY

-My way around this was to edit the pi's rc.local file.
+My way around this was to edit the pi's rc.local file (found in /etc/).
 In it you will find this line:

     '#python /home/Desktop/GrovePi/Software/Python/monitor.py &'